clemenko/neuvector_classification/README.md

     type: ClusterIP # for better application exposure
 ```

-Now that we have the `values.yaml` all set we can simply `helm apply`.
+Now that we have the `values.yaml` all set we can simply `helm upgrade -i`.

 ```bash
 # run in same directory with the values.yaml